-The examination in the master course Cloud Computing will be a cloud transformation over the course of the semester.
+The examination in the master course Cloud Computing will be a research project over the course of the semester.
 You need to form groups of 4-5 people and work on the milestones.

-There will be three milestones on the project
+There will be different topics for the project in this semester: